pitt-crc/crc-service-portal/docs/api/filtering.md

 More advanced filtering is achieved by adding filters.
 Query filters are specified using a double underscore (`__`) followed by a filter expression.
-For example, the following API call will return records when the `example` field is greater than `50` but less than `150`:
+In the following example the API will return records where the `example` field is greater than `50` but less than `150`:

 ```
 .../endpoint?example__gt=50&example_lt=150